jeshocarmel/jeshocarmel.github.io/_posts/2018-11-09-bitcoin_impact_on_banks_and_corporates.markdown

 | *corporate consultants thinking of ideas to use blockchain to empty the bank's pockets* |

-If consultants start coming into your company with their well tailored suits and their leather boots and start throwing words like ‘blocks’, ‘chains’, ‘future’ it is highly likely they still haven’t acquired enough knowledge on blockchains but are very interested to make your organisation empty your pockets for them to carry out their blockchain relarted experiments.
+If consultants start coming into your company with well tailored suits, their leather boots and start throwing words like ‘cryptography’, 'blocks', ‘distributed ledger technology’, ‘future’, and etc it is highly likely they still haven’t acquired enough knowledge on blockchains, but are very interested to empty your organisation's pockets for them to carry out their blockchain relarted experiments.

-**This is not a new thing and it somewhat goes back to the proverb 'Every good run comes to an end.
-Banks, your end starts here.**

 # **Conclusion**